damlakuru/damlakuru.github.io/_talks/natural-hazards-46-annual-workshop.md

 location: "Virtual"
 ---

 The thematic analysis of the case study (i.e., interviews, participant obsevations and review of secondary sources) conducted in the Florida Keys in the post-Hurricane Irma period.
+A recorded talk can be found [here](https://www.youtube.com/watch?v=F3qoN-tlQbM&t=56s&ab_channel=DamlaAraci).